Shaping Minds. Cultivating Hearts. Promoting Service.

 When it comes to the heart of the matter, what do you really want for your child?
 At Lynden Christian Schools, Christian families have come together to provide an excellent and broad Christian educational program – so their children may grow and mature into perceptive and caring Christians with life-encompassing obedience to God.
-With 100 years of history (founded 1910), we are pleased to offer a fully accredited academic program to over 1100 students from preschool through twelfth grade on two campuses (Lynden and Bellingham).
+With 100 years of history (founded in 1910), we are pleased to offer a fully-accredited academic program to over 1100 students from preschool through twelfth grade, and Spanish Immersion available from preschool through fourth grade.

 Parents at Lynden Christian Schools are incredibly supportive of their school, encouraging their children, and working hand-in-hand with the staff.
 We are grateful for a huge volunteer base that extends across generations.
 Our local churches (about 80) that are represented in the school are a constant source of support and blessing, completing the home, school, church connection.
 Lynden Christian Schools is a private, parent-run system governed by a Board of Directors who are elected by the school “Society,” comprised of parents and others who support the school.
 We are a member of larger organizations such as CSI – Christian Schools International, NWCSI – Northwest Christian Schools International, and WFIS – Washington Federation of Independent Schools.
 We are also blessed to be situated in a beautiful part of God’s creation, in close proximity to the mountains, the ocean, farms, and such urban centers as Seattle and Vancouver, British Columbia.